New to Sly Flourish? Start Here!

 by Mike on 11 October 2021

-This article is one in a series of articles covering the hardcover D&D adventure Icewind Dale: Rime of the Frostmaiden.
+This is one of a series of articles covering the Wizards of the Coast hardcover D&D adventure Icewind Dale: Rime of the Frostmaiden.
 The other articles include:

 Chapter 2 takes the characters out of Ten Towns (finally) and into the larger frozen north of Icewind Dale.
 The chapter includes roughly thirteen locations the characters might visit for one reason or another as they get involved in the larger plots of the game.